For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The profession of data analysis is gaining momentum for several reasons.
 First, the amount of data available to organizations has grown exponentially in recent years, creating a need for professionals who can make sense of it.
 Second, advancements in technology, such as big data and machine learning, have made it easier and more efficient to analyze data.
 Finally, businesses are realizing the importance of making data-driven decisions to remain competitive in today’s market.

 As we move further into the age of data-driven decision-making, the role of the data analyst continues to evolve and expand.
-In 2023, data analysts will be expected to have a wide range of skills and knowledge to be effective in their roles.
+In future, data analysts will be expected to have a wide range of skills and knowledge to be effective in their roles.

 1. Data Visualization: